appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 <br/>
 ## RESTful Service

-Here's where the **appserver** comes into place.
-We'll make use of the **Servlet-Engine** and **Dependency-Injection** as we did in the [My First WebApp](<{{ "/get-started/tutorials/my-first-webapp.html" | prepend: site.baseurl }}>) for providing as [Service-Oriented architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture).
+Here is where the **appserver** comes into place.
+Make use of the **Servlet-Engine** and **Dependency-Injection** as we did in the [My First WebApp](<{{ "/get-started/tutorials/my-first-webapp.html" | prepend: site.baseurl }}>) for providing as [Service-Oriented architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture).
-We also take advantage of **AOP** for the need of building a RESTful service api based on json format to keep it solid.
+Also take advantage of **AOP** for the need of building a RESTful service api based on json format to keep it solid.

-Let's start implementing the `AuthService` by creating it `META-INF/classes/MyVendor/MyApp/AuthService.php` and implement some simple auth functionality with hardcoded valid credentials, which can of course easily be replaced using a CredentialProvider if you want to enhance the tutorial later on.
+Start implementing the `AuthService` by creating it `META-INF/classes/MyVendor/MyApp/AuthService.php` and implement some simple auth functionality with hardcoded valid credentials, which can of course easily be replaced using a CredentialProvider if you want to enhance the tutorial later on.